rewbs/sd-parseq/README.md

 For now Parseq is almost entirely front-end and stores all state in browser local storage by default.
 Signed-in users can optionally upload their work from the UI for easier sharing.

 ## What's new?

+### Version 0.1.50

+* Major performance improvements.
+It should now be possible to work with 1000s of frames without the UI flaking out.
+For some techniques to improve the UX when working with large documents, see below.
+* By popular demand, you can now load an audio file and see it alongside your keyframe data.
+Zoom, pan and markers are synchronized.
+This is **not** yet a full integration of the audio Analyser: you'll still need to use the Analyser tool for beat detection, audio event detection & pitch detection.
+* Optionally enable markers to show beat positions on graph and audio waveform, given the document's BPM and FPS.
+* Time units in the visual views can be switched between frames/seconds/beats.
+* New `rand()` function for generating random values, optionally with seed for recreatability.
+See below for details.
+* Buttons to quickly switch the managed fields to none, all, or currently used fields.

+Here's a short video demonstrating some of the above (no sound):

 ### Version 0.1.45